-'SMOOTHER_TYPE' character(len=) r(len=) 'JACOBI' - 224- 1 GS - - 2594- Type of smoother used in the multi- level preconditioner: point-Jacobi, hybrid 'BJAC' Gauss-Seidel, block-Jacobi, l_1 -Jacobi, l_1 - ' AS ' hybrid (forward) Gauss-Seidel, l_1 -point- 'L1-JACOBI' Jacobi and Additive Schwarz.
-'L1-BJAC' 'L1-FRGS' It is ignored by one-level preconditioners.
-'SUB_SOLVE' character(len=) r(len=) 'JACOBI' GS and BGS for pre- and The local solver to be used with the ' GS ' post-smoothers of mul- smoother or one-level preconditioner (see ' BGS ' filevel preconditioners, Remark 2, page 24): point-Jacobi, hybrid 'ILU' respectively (forward) Gauss-Seidel, hybrid backward ' ILUT ' ILU for block-Jacobi Gauss-Seidel, ILU(p), ILU(p, t), MILU(p), 'MILU' and Additive Schwarz LU from MUMPS, SuperLU or UMFPACK ' NUMPS ' one-level precondition- (plus triangular solve), Approximate In- 'SLU' ers verses INVK(p , q), INVT(p_1 , p_2 , t_1 , t_2) and ' UMF ' AINV(t); note that approximate inverses ' TUNI ' are specifically suited for GPUs since they ' INVK ' do not employ triangular system solve ker- ' ANIR' nels, see [3].
+'SMOOTHER_TYPE' Ch A d L DEFAULI COMMENIS character(len=) LIACOBT - ' FBGS ' Tvne of smoother used in the multi- - GS - level preconditioner: point-Jacobi, hybrid ' BGS ' (forward) Gauss-Seidel, hybrid backward 'BJAC' Gauss-Seidel, block-Jacobi, l_1 -Jacobi, l_1 - ' AS ' hybrid (forward) Gauss-Seidel, l_1 -point- 'L1-JACOBI' Jacobi and Additive Schwarz, polynomial 'L1-BJAC' accelerators; see [15] 'L1-FBGS' It is ignored by one-level preconditioners. ' POLY ' 'SUB_SOLVE' ch character(len=) ' JACOBI' GS and BGS for pre- and The local solver to be used with the - GS - post-smoothers of mul- smoother or one-level preconditioner (see - BGS - tilevel preconditioners, Remark 2, page 24): point-Jacobi, hybrid 'ILU' respectively (forward) Gauss-Seidel, hybrid backward 'ILUT' ILU for block-Jacobi Gauss-Seidel, ILU(p), ILU(p, t), MILU(p), 'MILU' and Additive Schwarz LU from MUMPS, SuperLU or UMFPACK ' NUMPS ' one-level precondition- (plus triangular solve), Approximate In- 'SLU' ers verses INVK(p , q), INVT(p_1 , p_2 , t_1 , t_2) and ' UMF ' AINV(t); note that approximate inverses ' TVVI ' are specifically suited for GPUs since they ' INVK ' do not employ triangular system solve ker- ' AINV' nels, see [3].
 See Note for details on hybrid Gauss-Seidel.
-'SMOOTHER_SWEEPS' integer Any integer 1 Number of sweeps of the smoother or one- number ≥ 0 level preconditioner.
+'SMOOTHER_SWEEPS' in integer Any integer 1 Number of sweeps of the smoother or one- number ≥ 0 level preconditioner.
 In the multilevel case, no pre-smother or post-smoother is used if this parameter is set to 0 together with pos='PRE' or pos='POST', respectively.
-'SUB_OVR' integer Any integer 1 Number of overlap layers, for Additive number ≥ 0 Schwarz only.
+Is ignored if the smoother is 'POLY' 'POLY_DEGREE' in integer Any integer 1 Degree of the polynomial accelerator, is number ≥ 1 equal to the number of matrix-vector prod- and ≤ 30 ucts performed by the smoother.
+Is ignored if the smoother is not 'POLY'